 The container speaks to everyone.
 Everyone is familiar with this form.
 The idea was to get you inside and discover a new world.
 Outside, it’s a simple box, inside, a new world is opening up to you.

 Moreover, it is an object where we can easily reach total darkness, and with one can play easily (space being limited it is easy to readjust the environment).
 It is visible to the public and one is necessarily intrigued when one sees a container in a place where it shouldn’t be.

-Where did the inspiration for Séance come from and how did you create the piece?
+Where did you get the inspiration for Séance and how did you create the piece?

 The session comes first from the idea of provoking fear and anxiety, but above all a strong level of awareness of one’s own beliefs and fears.
 We try to create a situation in which people are able to analyse themselves and understand their feelings, their behaviours at the limit of rationality.

 It is a way to explore fear through uncertainty.
 So we first created the piece in London and then brought it to the Mexican audience.
 And it’s interesting because the beliefs are not the same, the reactions are completely different !

 What were the difficulties in creating Séance ?

 The process of sound creation.
 It is a complex and difficult job to create the right sound at the right time and allow people to bring this sound to life and give it a reality in their imagination.